 At times, some Christians have fled the Christian teachings and retaliated against their oppressors.
 And many political people have used the name “Christian” in vain.
 Today, Christians are mocked for speaking against persecution.
 It seems as if the world has decided that Christians are allowed to be slaughtered but are not allowed to “judge” and are forced to accept being raped, oppressed, and killed for their faith in Christ.
 It’s true that Christians aren’t supposed to meet violence and bloodshed with more violence and bloodshed.
 It’s also true that those that do it to Christians shouldn’t be given a free pass to do whatever they want.

 For though we walk in the flesh, we do not war according to the flesh.
 For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ,

 Our fight is not with other humans, Christians want to see you join the Kingdom of God.
 No, the fight is against hell.
-The fight is against that which will send others there.
+The fight is

 To the Christian that wants to follow Christ, become a radical follower of his.
 If the root of your burden does not begin in love, you aren’t radical enough.
 If you actions are out of fear, you aren’t radical, you are fearful.
 We aren’t given the spirit of fear.
 You must love!